Fallen-Breath/PCRC/readme.md

 `with_player_only`: If set to true, PCRC only record packets if there are players nearby

-`remove_items`: If set to true, all dropped items wont be recorded.
-This can potentially decrease filesize
+`remove_items`: If set to true, all dropped items wont be recorded

-`remove_bats`: If set to true, bats won't be recorded.
-This can potentially decrease filesize
+`remove_bats`: If set to true, bats won't be recorded

+`remove_phantoms`: If set to true, phantoms won't be recorded

 ## Command